-As a real-estate agent, it irks me when people gush about how buying real-estate through an agent is the ONLY way to go.
-The same goes for when real-estate investors give other people crap for purchasing an investment thru an agent.
+By investment real-estate though an agent is something people hate or love.
 Neither is really better but it’s dependent on your time, appetite for risk, and real-estate experience.
 Here is a simply guide to helping you make the decision yourself and cut through the noise:

 Buying a real-estate investment thru a real-estate agent is like going to Piggly Wiggly to buy a steak: